Coding Speech through Vocal Tract Kinematics: Demonstration of Interpretability and Controllability of SPARC

 \subsection{Case 2: Manner of Articulation -- Voice Onset Time}

 The next example is about the manner of articulation, especially focused on the phonological phenomena called voice onset time (VOT).
-While the spatial arrangement of articulators forms the filter that shapes the consonants, the manner of sound further categorizes the consonants into some perceptually distinguishable sounds.
-In this example, we demonstrate that the VOT can be directly implemented by the timing of the rise of loudness.
+While the spatial arrangement of articulators forms filters for consonants, the manner of sound further modifies sounds into perceptually distinguishable sounds.
+In this example, we demonstrate that the VOT can be directly controlled by changing the timing of the rise of loudness.

-Here, a speech clip saying ``bay" is encoded by the articulatory encoder (Fig. \ref{fig:interp_voice} left).
+Here, a speech clip of the word ``bay" is encoded by the articulatory encoder (Fig. \ref{fig:interp_voice} left).
 We only show the traces of lips on the Y axis as these are the key articulatory factors of labial consonants.
 We can clearly see the lips opening around 200 ms. Then, we shift the loudness trace back and forth and generate speech from the manipulated features.
 By shifting the loudness trace 60 ms earlier than the moment of lips opening, we can nasalize the sound from ``bay" to ``may" (from plosive to nasal).
-On the other hand, by shifting it 60 ms backward, the sound is converted to ``pay" (from lenis plosive to fortis plosive).
-We can also observe the induced VOT difference along this manipulation (Fig. \ref{fig:interp_voice} right), which is aligned with the known VOT patterns of nasal and plosive sounds.
+On the other hand, by shifting it 60 ms backward, the sound is converted to ``pay" (from voiced to voiceless plosive).
+We can also observe the induced VOT difference along this manipulation (Fig. \ref{fig:interp_voice} right), which is aligned with the known VOT patterns by the nasality and voicedness of sounds.

-These two proof-of-concept showcases suggest the promising utility of the articulatory encodec as a physical simulator of articulatory control, and as a speech analysis tool that provides a natural and intuitive phonological interpretation.
+These two proof-of-concept examples demonstrate promising utilities of SPARC as a simulator of articulatory control, and as a speech analysis tool that provides a natural and intuitive phonological interpretation and intervention.